-The proxies accompanying this proxy statement are being solicited by us.
-The cost of soliciting proxies will be borne by us.
+We are soliciting the proxies accompanying this proxy statement, and we will bear the cost of soliciting those proxies.
 We have retained Georgeson Inc. to aid in the solicitation of proxies.
-For these services, we will pay Georgeson a fee of \$13,000 and reimburse it for out-of-pocket disbursements and expenses.
+For these services, we will pay Georgeson a fee of \$14,000 and reimburse it for out-of-pocket disbursements and expenses.
 Our officers and employees may solicit proxies personally, by telephone or other telecommunications with some stockholders if proxies are not received promptly.
-We will, upon request, reimburse banks, brokers and others for their reasonable expenses in forwarding proxies and proxy material to beneficial owners of our stock.
+We will, upon request, reimburse banks, brokers and others for their reasonable expenses in forwarding proxies and proxy materials to beneficial owners of our stock.

-Stockholder Proposals for the 2013 Annual Meeting
+Stockholder Proposals for the 2014 Annual Meeting

-Stockholders interested in submitting a proposal for inclusion in the proxy materials for the Annual Meeting of Stockholders in 2013 may do so by following the procedures prescribed in SEC Rule 14a-8.
-To be eligible for inclusion, stockholder proposals must be received by our Vice President and Corporate Secretary at 3000 N. Sam Houston Parkway E., Administration Building, Houston, TX 77032, no later than December 4, 2012.
-The 2013 Annual Meeting will be held on May 15, 2013.
+Stockholders interested in submitting a proposal for inclusion in the proxy materials for the Annual Meeting of Stockholders in 2014 may do so by following the procedures prescribed in SEC Rule 14a-8.
+To be eligible for inclusion, stockholder proposals must be received by our Vice President and Corporate Secretary at 3000 N. Sam Houston Parkway East, Administration Building, Houston, TX 77032, no later than December 3, 2013.
+The 2014 Annual Meeting will be held on May 21, 2014.